Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 The simplest case in which to understand the conditions (A1) and (A2) is when $G$ is the directed lattice $\Z^2$, with $\Out(x)=\{x+(1,0), x+(0,1)\}$ (the setting of Theorem \ref{thm:2d} in Section \ref{sec:intro2d}).
 Then we may take the partition of $\Z^2$ into Northeast-Southwest diagonals given by $S_k:= \{(x_1,x_2): x_1+x_2=k\}$, along with the bijection $\phi(x)=x+(1,1)$, and $m=2$.
 The graph $D$ then consists of the vertices of two successive diagonals, and is thus isomorphic to the line $\Z$.
 (In the context of PCA, $D$ is sometimes called the \emph{doubling graph}.)

+We don't know whether the converse statement to Theorem \ref{thm:hardcoredraw} holds in general -- i.e.\ whether uniqueness of the Gibbs measure on $D$ implies probability $0$ of a draw.
+In the case $m=2$, this converse statement does indeed hold -- see Section \ref{sec:converse} for discussion.

-Since, as noted above, there is a unique Gibbs distribution for the hard-core model on $\Z$ for all $\lambda>0$, Theorem~\ref{thm:hardcoredraw} does not imply the existence of draws for any $p\in(0,1)$.
-(Indeed, that would contradict Theorem~\ref{thm:2d}).
+As noted above, there is a unique Gibbs distribution for the hard-core model on $\Z$ for all $\lambda>0$.
+In this case $m=2$, and so the converse statement to Theorem~\ref{thm:hardcoredraw} says that there are no draws for any $p\in(0,1)$.
+This gives an alternative (and perhaps simpler) proof of Theorem \ref{thm:2d} in the special case $q=0$.

 In higher dimensions the picture is different.
 We will give several examples of relevant graphs in Section \ref{sec:hardcore-general} and Theorem \ref{thm:higherd} below.
 For the current discussion, consider the case where $G$ has vertex set $\Z^d_{\text{even}}:=\{x\in\Z^d: \sum x_i \text{ is even}\}$, with directed edges given by $\Out(x):=\{x\pm e_i+e_d: 1\leq i\leq d-1\}$ (where $e_i$ is the $i$th standard basis vector in $\Z^d$).
 So $\Out(x)$ has size $2(d-1)$; any move of the game increases the $d$th coordinate by $1$ and also changes exactly one of the other coordinates by $1$ in either direction.
 In two dimensions, this game is isomorphic to the original game on $\Z^2$.
 For general $d$, conditions (A1) and (A2) hold with $m=2$ if we set $S_k=\{x\in\Z^d_\text{even}:x_d=k\}$ and $\phi(x)=x+2e_d$.
 One then finds that $D$ is isomorphic to the standard $(d-1)$-dimensional cubic lattice $\Z^{d-1}$ with nearest-neighbour edges.
-As mentioned above, there are multiple Gibbs distributions for the hard-core model on $\Z^{d-1}$ whenever $d\geq 3$ and $\lambda$ is large enough; then Theorem \ref{thm:hardcoredraw} tells us that the percolation game on $G$ has positive probability of a draw when $p$ is sufficiently small.
+As mentioned above, there are multiple Gibbs distributions for the hard-core model on $\Z^{d-1}$ whenever $d\geq 3$ and $\lambda$ is large enough; then Theorem \ref{thm:hardcoredraw} tells us that the trapping game on $G$ has positive probability of a draw when $p$ is sufficiently small.
 We do not know whether the draw probability is monotone in $p$, nor even whether it is supported on a single interval (giving a single critical point).

 To prove Theorem \ref{thm:hardcoredraw}, we consider a recursion, analogous to the earlier PCA, expressing game outcomes starting from vertices in $S_k$ in terms of outcomes starting in $S_{k+1}\cup\cdots\cup S_{k+m}$.
 Via the graph isomorphism from $D_k$ to $D$, the iteration of this recursion can be reinterpreted as a version of Glauber dynamics for the hard-core model on $D$.
 If the hard-core model has multiple Gibbs distributions, then they correspond to multiple stationary distributions for the recursion on $G$, and from this we will deduce that draws occur.